-MPM lies around 15km northwest of Burgersfort on the Polokwane-to-Burgersfort road (R37).
-The Modikwa tailings storage facility (Modikwa TSF) site is in a valley between the old Montrose and Winterveld chrome mines, some 3km east of the plant site (refer Figure 1-1).
+MPM lies around 15km north-west of Burgersfort on the Polokwane-to-Burgersfort road (R37).
+The Modikwa TSF site is in a valley between the old Montrose and Winterveld chrome mines, some 3km east of the plant site (refer figure 1-1).
 The Modikwa TSF is an upstream embankment facility with a life-of-mine of 50 years.

-The return-water dam associated with the Modikwa TSF has both operating and standby compartments where return water to the concentrator plant is pumped from.
-Pertinent general information about the operation is detailed in Table 2.
+The return-water dam associated with the Modikwa TSF has both operating and standby compartments from where return water to the concentrator plant is pumped.
+Pertinent general information about the operation is detailed in table 2 overleaf.